andyfitzsuse/andyfitz.github.io/guide.md

 My conversation-style is a passionate one designed to attract, energise, and provoke reciprocity.
 The negative side of this, is that it's hard for me to not come across as a zealot at times.
 In the words of <a href="https://daringfireball.net" target="_blank">John Gruber</a>: "Strong ideas loosely held is the path to success".
 Like anyone else, I don't know what I don't know and when the facts change, I change my mind.
-I'm taking more moments to make sure people around me know we're never too far down a path for me to be wrong despite projecting some very committed vocabulary.
+I'm taking more moments to make sure people around me know we're never too far down a path for me to be wrong despite using very committed language.

 ## What I expect from people I manage